mongodb-js/metrics/README.md

 ```

 Because `metrics` is a singleton, you don't have to worry about passing it
-(or the resources) around or poluting your global context.
+(or the resources) around or polluting your global context.
 Once the Resources
 are added in your app setup code, you can always just access another reference:

 ```js